tsvetinaSpasova/xedni/README.md

 ## Introduction

-An application that implements an efficient search functionality using inverted index.
+An api that implements an efficient search functionality using inverted index.
 Rather than map a document object to an array of the terms it contains, inverted index maps a term to an array of the documents that contains it.
 In other words the inverted index contains the frequencies of each words in each document.

 ## Getting started